Urine Infection In Men

-In other cases the infection occurs for no apparent reason.
-There is no problem with the bladder, kidney, prostate, or defence (immune) system that can be identified.
+In other cases the UTI occurs for no apparent reason.
+There is no problem with the bladder, kidney, prostate gland, or defence (immune) system that can be identified.

-- Infection in the bladder (cystitis) usually causes pain when you pass urine, and you pass urine more frequently.
+Infection in the bladder (cystitis) usually causes pain when you empty your bladder , and you pass urine more frequently.
 You may also have pain in your lower tummy (abdomen).
 Your urine may become cloudy, bloody or smelly.
 You may have a high temperature (fever).

 In some elderly men, the only symptoms may be a recent onset of confusion or just feeling generally unwell, even without any actual urinary symptoms.